dataforgoodfr/batch_5_transplant/README.md

 │   │
 │   ├── tests          <- Unittests for this project
 │   │
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations │
+│   └── visualization  <- Scripts to create exploratory/results oriented visualizations
+│
 ├── README.md          <- The top-level README for developers using this project.
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment